ansible/event-driven-ansible/CONTRIBUTING.md

 ### Integration tests

-Integration tests require the addition of [docker](https://docs.docker.com/engine/install/) or [podman](https://podman.io/getting-started/installation) and [docker-compose](https://docs.docker.com/compose/install/).
+Integration tests require the addition of [docker](https://docs.docker.com/engine/install/) or [podman](https://podman.io/getting-started/installation).

 Then install the collection directly from your local repo and execute the tests: